HyunseungJang/redvelvet/README.md

 * Is there any way to ask for help in an emergency?
 * What if you could let people know in a disaster situation?

+__With this app, you can call for help even if your mobile network is paralyzed!__

 ## :hammer_and_wrench: **Technologies**
 * Android Studio : App development
 * Visual Studio Code : Web development, Controller, SQL